openfeed-org/sdk-net/README.md

 # .NET SDK for Barchart OpenFeed

-The .NET SDK for Barchart Openfeed is a library that can be used to subscribe to market data messages served by the Barchart [Openfeed](https://openfeed.com/) servers.
-The documentation about the Openfeed protocol is available [here](https://openfeed-org.github.io/documentation/).
+The .NET SDK for Barchart OpenFeed is a library that can be used to subscribe to market data messages served by the Barchart [OpenFeed](https://openfeed.com/) servers.
+The documentation about the OpenFeed protocol is available [here](https://openfeed-org.github.io/documentation/).

 ## Obtaining the Library